 The ILAE has two administrative offices.
 The Financial office is in Hartford and the ILAE HQ is in Brussels.
-The Hartford officer oversees the administration and is lead by Mr Peter Berry.
-There are XX staff employed in the service of ILAE at these two offices (Peter Berry Administrative Director; Delphine Sartieux (Assistant Administrative Director), Donna Cunard (Finance Director), Christer Osterling (Website Project manager), Nele Delvolder (Membership Services).
+The Hartford office oversees the administration and is led by Mr. Peter Berry.
+There are five staff employed in the service of ILAE at these two offices: Peter Berry (Administrative Director), Delphine Sartieux (Assistant Administrative Director), Donna Cunard (Finance Director), Christer Osterling (Web site Project Manager), Nele Delvolder (Membership Services).